Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Addressed the bug where initially, the game could be saved but not loaded.

-Save File Existence Check:
+- Implemented a statement to check if the save.mdds file exists at the beginning of the game.

-Implemented a statement to check if the save.mdds file exists at the beginning of the game.
+- If the save.mdds file exists, the "Load Game" button is displayed on the game scene start page to resume from saved progress.

-Display Load Game Button:
+Initially, the saved destroy block count was not initialized to 0.
-If the save.mdds file exists, the "Load Game" button is displayed on the game scene start page.
+- When loading the game, the destroy count remains but the block size is recalculated, leading to errors when proceeding to the next level.
-This provides players with the option to resume from their saved progress.
+- To resolve this issue, the destroy block count is now explicitly set to 0 during the save game process.
 ### b.
 Ball Hit Mechanism

 Addressed the bug where initially, the ball failed to hit and destroy blocks sometimes as only the central point of the ball's circumference triggered block destruction.